-I recently had the opportunity to appear on Unbelievable? with Justin Brierley (the show will air this Saturday, August 24th2013).
-Justin had two skeptics lined up to ask questions about Biblical reliability and offer specific, detailed challenges related to portions of the Gospels of Luke, Mark and Matthew.
 Are you prepared to answer every challenge that might be offered about the historicity of the Gospels?
 Do you even know every challenge that might be offered?
 How do you respond when someone offers a challenge for which you don’t have immediate access to the all the pertinent data?
-This particular episode of Unbelievable? illustrated an important principle for all of us as Christian Case Makers.
-Historical challenges are often complicated, nuanced and detailed, and while it is nearly impossible to remember all the data related to every objection, there are four overarching principles of witness reliability appropriate to the task.
+There’s an important principle for all of us as Christian Case Makers: Historical challenges are often complicated, nuanced and detailed, and while it is nearly impossible to remember all the data related to every objection, there are four overarching principles of witness reliability appropriate to the task.
 These are the same four principles I’ve offered as a template in Cold Case Christianity.
 I used this template to evaluate the Gospels when I was an unbelieving skeptic, and these four principles will help you assess any challenge offered against the Gospel accounts:

 Principle One: Make Sure the Witnesses Were Present in the First Place